seinecle/mk99/docs/generated-html/subdir/localisation_temp_pdf.md

 //ST: !
 - Data production

-Amazon Mechanical Turk is a service of data production through the hiring of a distributed crowd of workers.
+*Amazon Mechanical Turk* (((Amazon, Amazon Mechanical Turk))) is a service of data production through the hiring of a distributed crowd of workers.
 Tends to "erase distance".

 Yet, the geographical distribution of workers on Amazon Mechanical Turk is far from even.
 The following figure is taken  http://aclweb.org/anthology/Q14-1007[from this study]:

-//ST: !
 image::amt-distribution.png[align="center", title="Distribution of Amazon Mechanical Turk workers"] {nbsp} +

-//ST: !
-==== b.
+=== b.
 Distributed systems – the end of territories?

-//ST: !
 The libertarian dream of the cypher-punks: individuals transact without consideration for their nationality, currency, legal system, political regime.

 //ST: !